Kalagan in Philippines

 What Are Their Lives Like?

-Many household items are hand crafted from wood, bamboo, rattan, thatch, and fiber.
-Most of these are for personal use, but some woven items, mats, and baskets are made for commercial sale.
+Many household items are hand crafted from wood, bamboo, rattan, thatch and fiber.
+Most of these are for personal use, but some woven items, mats and baskets are made for commercial sale.

 The Kalagan social structure is unusual because it is modified by a system of social rank, certain rules of descent, and distinctive patterns of marriage.
 Social rank is generally less important than blood ties.
 Higher-ranking families maintain elaborate genealogies to prove their descent.
+These high ranking families leave manual labor to those of lower status.

 What Are Their Beliefs?

-The Tagakaolo Kalagan were not introduced to Islam until Muslim missionaries arrived in the area during the 1500s.
+The Kalagan were not introduced to Islam until Muslim missionaries arrived in the area during the 1500s.
 About half of the entire group of Kalagan came under Islamic influence at that time.
-However, many of the Kalagan remained animists (believe that non-human objects have spirits).
-Today, many are still ethnic religionists, believing in the traditions and religions of their forefathers.
-They continue to believe in a variety of environmental spirits.
-Many tales are also told of magic, sorcery, and supernatural beings.
 Muslim religious leaders and teachers (imams and panditas) direct religious life and teach young boys to read and memorize the Koran (Islam's holy book).
 Muslim holidays and other observances are celebrated to varying degrees.

 What Are Their Needs?